egonz/old_sql/README.md

 	#
 	# 'report_view' is optional.
 It overrides the default_report_view defined in the initializer.
 It
 	# can be set to jqgrid, table, or chart.
 	#
+	# Optionally use 'report_db' to specify a class that extends ActiveRecord::Base.
+Use the require
+	# path for your class.
+E.g. foo/my_alternative_db.
+	#
 	# The 'fields' are the headers for the report.